getreu/tp-note/docs/source/tpnote--manual.md

 ### Choose the web browser for note viewing and make it your default

-* Is your preferred web browser is not *Firefox*?
+* Is your preferred web browser not *Firefox*?
 Change it![^1]

   After opening the text editor, _Tp-Note_ internally renders the note file and opens a web browser to display the note's content.
-Which web browser on your system will be launched, depends on which of them _Tp-Note_ finds first by searching through a configurable list of well known web browsers.
+Which web browser on your system will be launched depends on which of them _Tp-Note_ finds first by searching through a configurable list of well-known web browsers.

   ![Tp-Note with open text editor (left) and viewer (right)](assets/editor_and_viewer.png){width="12cm"}

-  Please refer to [Tp-Note's man-page] to learn how change which web browser _Tp-Note_ launches as note viewer.
+  Please refer to [Tp-Note's man-page] to learn how to change which web browser _Tp-Note_ launches as note viewer.